Stained Glass Sundials: 16th & 17th Centuries (1500's & 1600's)

 Adornment: fly in lower right corner

 Condition: Sadly damaged.
-We are looking for better photos of this dial.
+We need updated information and better photos of this dial.

 Article by Christopher Daniel (5 MB): (Apr 1988) Stained Glass Sundials in England and Wales.
 "Clocks" 10, 30-37